 Your Source for Charitable and Online Giving Trends

 The Blackbaud Index provides great fundraising ideas and resources that bring you the most up-to-date information on charitable giving today.
-Tracking approximately $30 billion in US-based charitable giving, the Index is updated on the first of each month and is based on year-over-year percent changes.
+Tracking more than $30 billion in US-based charitable giving, the Index is updated on the first of each month and is based on year-over-year percent changes.
 Featuring overall and online giving, the Index can be viewed by size and subsets of the nonprofit industry.

 Blackbaud Index - Watch a Video